 - Juice of 1 lemon

 - 4 tomatoes cut into quarters

 - Preheat the oven to 180ºC (160ºC fan)/ 350°F/Gas mark 4

 - Dust 8 chicken thighs with the paprika and lay them in a single layer in a large roasting tin.
-Drizzle with 1 tbsp of the olive oil and add 100g (3½oz) sliced chorizo to the tin.
+Drizzle with 1 tablespoon of the olive oil and add 100g (3½oz) sliced chorizo to the tin.

 - Put 225g (8oz) small potatoes, halved, 2 red onions, cut into wedges and 1 each, red yellow and green pepper, cut into small chunks in a large bowl.
-Add 2 tbsp olive oil, then stir everything together to coat in the oil.
+Add 2 tablespoon olive oil, then stir everything together to coat in the oil.

 - Tip the vegetables into the roasting tin around the chicken and tuck the 4 whole garlic cloves among them.